Bjørvika

 Bjørvika is a neighborhood in the Sentrum borough of Oslo, Norway.
 The area is an inlet in the inner Oslofjord, situated between Gamlebyen and Akershus Fortress.
 It serves as an outlet for the river Akerselva.
 Since the 2000s, it has been undergoing urban redevelopment, being transformed from a container port.
 When completed, the Bjørvika neighborhood will be a new cultural and urban center in Oslo.
 The multi-purpose medium-rises of the Barcode Project dominates the skyline to the north; to the east the residential area of Sørenga is under construction.
-The National Opera is located at Bjørvika, and both the Oslo Public Library and the Munch/Stenersen museum is currently under construction here, the latter replacing the existing Munch Museum in 2020.
+The National Opera is located at Bjørvika, and both the Oslo Public Library and the Munch/Stenersen museum are situated in this neighbourhood, the latter replacing the old Munch Museum in 2020.

 Name

 The Norse form of the name was Bjárvík.
 The first element is the genitive of býr, "town, city" (modern Norwegian by); the last element is vík, "inlet, bay."